 |Multiwire Laue||white||3-axis||collimation||point||Back-reflection||Multiwire area||single crystal|

-The instrument will be used to expand the characterization capabilities of the lab, in particular for grazing incidence applications (GISAXS/GIWAXS), 2D WAXS measurements and simultaneous SAXS/WAXS measurements during dynamic studies, using shear or temperature cells.
-Such features will be especially useful for the study of organo-photovoltaic thin film structural characterization, polymer crystallization, block copolymer composites, ionic and conjugated polymers, rheo-SAXS, bio-synthetic hybrid materials and ultimately biological samples in solutions.
+The Xenocs Xeuss 2.0 offers a number of applications including: grazing incidence (GISAXS/GIWAXS), 2D SAXS/WAXS measurements and simultaneous SAXS/WAXS measurements during dynamic studies, using shear or temperature cells.
+Research areas of particular interest for this tool include structural characterization of of organo-photovoltaic thin films, polymer crystallization, block copolymer composites, ionic and conjugated polymers, rheo-SAXS, bio-synthetic hybrid materials and ultimately biological samples in solutions.

-Solid state, “radiation hard” detector allows measurement of the direct beam through a semi-transparent foil on every sample.
+Solid state, “radiation hard” detector allows measurement of the direct beam through a semi-transparent foil for absoute intensity corrections.